⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 “Can I check real quick?”

-These are not commands.
+These are requests.

-Permission turns into authority.
+Permission becomes authority.

 Authority makes the search lawful.

-Questions Feel Optional — Until They Aren’t
+Requests Feel Optional — Until They Aren’t

 Legally, a request is optional.